Former Group Members

 Thesis Title: Ultrafast Spectroscopic Interrogation of Structural Dynamics and Disorder of Excited States in Conjugated Organic Polymers.

-Moved on to: A postdoctoral position under Professors David Gracias and Chao Wang at JHU
+Moved on to: Postdoctoral research with Professors David Gracias and Chao Wang at JHU

 Undergraduate University: Fudan University, Shanghai, China